07 Jun White Marble: The 6 best options for interior and exterior

 And of course, we find White Macael at the interior of the Geo-Mining Museum, Madrid, Spain.

 In general, and as we have been mentioning, all of these varieties of White Marble are suitable for almost any use.
 For interior and exterior, in floors, coverings, handicraft, facades, and Art Works.
 However is highly recommended to check the physical-mechanical properties before any installation and to be aware of the weather, temperature changes, the transit, pollution, etc…

 All of them allow different sizes and formats: From “standard sizes” to “cut to size”.
 The only limitation will be the “Big Size” that will depend on the size of the blocks.

 Special attention to polished and honed finishes outdoor floors, where we recommend to choose a sandblasted, bush hammered or any other rough finish.
 In any case, we advise to apply an anti-slip surface treatment.

-Don’t hesitate to contact us for any query or clarification.
 Feel free to leave your comments, that will be very appreciated to improve this article.
-We thanks in advance if you let us know your concerns and interests about marble and natural stone.
+We thank in advance if you let us know your concerns and interests about marble and natural stone.
 They will be taken into account for future posts.